Quick Start

 Build a Region

-Create src/regions/house.ts with a few connected rooms and objects:
+Create src/regions/house.ts with a few connected rooms and objects.
+The entity helpers API lets you build rooms and objects with a fluent builder:

 export function createHouse(world: WorldModel) {